rnegi0598/bambora-shopping-app/README.md

 - Product Details Page - Displaying the details of a selected product and allowing the user to add it to their cart.
 - Products Page - Displays the products belonging to the category cliked by the user.
 - Cart Page - Displaying the items added to the cart, allowing the user to modify or remove them, and providing a checkout button.
+- Checkout Page - Integrated the shopping cart with the Bambora Payment gateway APIs.
+- Used the [custom checkout javascript library](https://dev.na.bambora.com/docs/guides/custom_checkout) to generate the single-use token, which shall further be used to perform the following operations:
+    - Generate a Payment Profile (POST to v1/Profile endpoint)
+    - Process a charge against a card (POST to v1/Payments endpoint)
 ## Technologies Used
 - ReactJS
 - [Redux Toolkit](https://redux-toolkit.js.org/) for state management